 Does your holiday shopping list include any kids?
 From tiny tots to almost adults, one thing all kids have in common is the excitement of opening presents on Christmas morning.
-Whether you wrap up something personalized or you prefer to give DIY Christmas gifts, the best gifts are those that come from the heart.
+If you want to be part of that excitement, check out our list of personalized and DIY Christmas gifts.

 From tons of fun games to personalized goodies that let your youngsters express their individuality, we’ve gathered up some of the best Christmas gifts for kids.
 You’re sure to find the perfect present here to inspire their imagination and creativity.

 Does your curious toddler need a place to explore and investigate safely?
 Build this fun-filled activity center to keep those little hands occupied, complete with doors, latches, and locks, cute felt magnetic letters, sweet wooden beads, adorable animals, and spinning flowers.
 Make your own Christmas card to accompany this DIY gift.